 - Time needed – You’ll want to set aside at least a whole day for this one.

-- Getting there – Buses leave Bariloche regularly, and take between one and two hours.
+- Getting there – Buses leave Bariloche regularly and take between one and two hours.

 Day 6: Travelling over the border from Argentina to Chile

 Today’s the day to test out the first land border crossing on this Patagonia itinerary.
-As mentioned above, there’s only a couple of borders that make sense to use for this itinerary, and today you’ll be tackling the Río Futaleufú International Border, which is a couple of hours south of El Bolson.
+As mentioned above, there are only a couple of borders that make sense to use for this itinerary, and today you’ll be tackling the Río Futaleufú International Border, which is a couple of hours south of El Bolson.

 Know before you go: